ShanmukhaSrinivasa/15-days-15-games-day-12-3D-Ball-Defending-Game/README.md

-Okay, I understand.
-Apologies for the previous attempts.
-Here is the plain text content of the README file, ready for you to copy directly:

 15-Days-15-Games-Day-12-Hexa-Havoc
 This is the twelfth game from my "15 Days 15 Games" challenge.
 It is a 3D top-down arena survival game featuring physics-based combat, a multi-state power-up system, progressive enemy waves, and boss encounters.